 Next, we will bring all of this information together to present a connection between how labor market unions are correlated to occupational licensing.

 Finally, we will investigate the areas that need more research and provide conclusions to the overall effect that occupational licensing has on the labor market.

-Labor Market Objectives in Regards to Certifications and Licenses
+Labor Market Objectives With Regard to Certifications and Licenses

 From a free-market economist perspective, the best labor market objective would be full production where supply and demand are at an equilibrium.
 However, we need to look at the other economic agents involved and see their motives to truly discern objectives of each.

 First, we need to review licensing agencies.
-The licensing agencies are special-interest’s groups very similar to unions, in that their primary function is to seek what is best for their members (Card, 1996).
+The licensing agencies are special-interest groups very similar to unions, in that their primary function is to seek what is best for their members (Card, 1996).

 On the other side, low-skilled or medium-skilled individuals that may have a tough time getting a license in an occupation that requires it, could deem this as unfair treatment because they are actively trying to keep them out of the labor market.